Canada ski holidays vs ski holidays in Europe: which one suits you?

 “Sunshine Village has the highest elevation of a ski resort in Canada.
 This combined with our location on the continental divide makes us a magnet for all-natural snow.
 Our three mountains of vast terrain are divided equally among beginner, intermediate, advanced, and extreme terrain, making Banff Sunshine a mountain that progresses with you.
 Our team members specialise in guest service, and our views are truly magical.
 Combined, a day at Sunshine will have you making plans for your next Banff ski vacation.”

-Annick Marseille, a public relations officer from Tremblant, agrees with us that the terrain is a highlight of a skiing holiday in Canada, “I'd say the variety of the terrain is probably one thing that makes it a good choice - whatever your level or preference is, there is a mountain or a trail for you.
-In Tremblant, you can opt for the steep 42 degrees Dynamite or wide 6.1km groomer Nansen, tree-skiing (glades), natural terrain, easy, intermediate, difficult...
+Annick Marseille, a public relations officer from Mont Tremblant, agrees with us that the terrain is a highlight of a skiing holiday in Canada, “I’d say the variety of the terrain is probably one thing that makes it a good choice - whatever your level or preference is, there is a mountain or a trail for you.
+In Tremblant, you can opt for the steep 42 degrees Dynamite or wide 6.1km groomer Nansen, tree-skiing (glades), natural terrain, easy, intermediate or difficult.
 We also have alpine touring trails for the way up.
 All at the same mountain!
 And once you are done with the skiing part, we are very good at après-ski, too.
-Le P'tit Caribou is a famous après-ski bar that celebrates its 25th anniversary in 2018 and it has been named the fourth best après-ski bar in the world by Forbes.”
+Le P’tit Caribou is a famous après-ski bar that celebrates its 25th anniversary in 2018 and it has been named the fourth best après-ski bar in the world by Forbes.”

 Other popular ski resorts that offer up amazing conditions for skiing and snowboarding are Fernie, Kicking Horse and Nakiska, which offers you the perfect conditions to learn the art of these winter sports.

-“Fernie gets amazing snow (up to 37 feet a season), has a large variety of terrain – from beginner to double black, is an authentic Canadian ski town and has a huge selection of ski in/ski out accommodation.
+“Fernie gets amazing snow (up to 37 feet a season), has a large variety of terrain – from beginner to double black, is an authentic Canadian ski town and has a huge selection of ski-in/ski-out accommodation.

-“Kicking Horse boasts the 5th biggest vertical in Canada (new terrain opening this winter), has a huge variety of intermediate terrain and Canada’s highest elevated restaurant (Eagle’s Eye), as well as ski in ski out accommodations.
+“Kicking Horse boasts the 5th biggest vertical in Canada (new terrain opening this winter), has a huge variety of intermediate terrain and Canada’s highest elevated restaurant (Eagle’s Eye), as well as ski-in ski-out accommodations.

 “Nakiska offers the best learning mountain, a top-notch ski school and amazing views of the Canadian Rockies.”

-2. The picturesque transfers
+2. The picturesque transfers to Canada’s ski resorts

 Canada has some of the most stunning mountain scenery anywhere in the world, especially in the famed Canadian Rockies.
 The sights are truly spectacular, making this delightful aspect of your trip an area that it is almost impossible for any other ski destination to compete with.
 Just make sure to keep your eye on the slopes once you arrive at the mountain and not get distracted by the view!
-Otherwise a tumble or two might be in your future.

 Patrick Thorne, who is the editor of In The Snow, the UK’s largest ski and snowboard magazine, agrees that the transfers are another spectacular feature of a skiing holiday in Canada.